 However, over the next 25 years the popular display came increasingly under fire from experts who pointed out that the kings in their armour were full of ridiculous anachronisms.

-Today the Line of Kings is on the White Tower’s entrance floor, newly re-displayed for the 21st century.
+Today the Line of Kings is on the entrance floor of the White Tower, newly re-displayed for the 21st century.